Buyer Representation in Belmont, Watertown, & Boston-Area Communities

 Buying a Short Sale

 Short sales are usually the best solution for homeowners who owe more on their properties than they are worth.
 A short sale occurs when the homeowner finds an interested buyer and negotiates with the lender to accept less than the full balance of the loan at closing, typically to avoid foreclosure.
 Once the buyer closes on the property, it’s is considered ‘sold short’ of the total value of the loan.
-The process requires much mental stamina but it can yield positive results for all.
+The process requires a lot of mental stamina but it can yield positive results for all.
 To qualify for a short sale, the homeowner must prove financial hardship, monthly income shortfall and insolvency.